 In March 2005, the first Malta Remote Gaming Council (MRGC) was elected.
 The Council encompasses remote gaming operators and service providers.
 The MRGC launched an online forum for discussion of legal, technical, and administrative issues among the operators and service providers.

 In September 2007, Malta made the United Kingdom’s White List of countries that match their stringent gaming regulations, contributing to a steady rise in Malta licensees.

 In June 2011, the application process was streamlined whereby applicants may submit required licensing information at once.
 The LGA assesses whether an applicant: is fit to conduct gaming business; has a sound business strategy; has the operational and statutory requirements to meet Maltese laws; and has correctly implemented their application’s technical environment.

 The first three stages of the process should conclude within 12-16 weeks.
-Low-quality applications are dropped at this point and the applicant is subject to re-apply.
+Low-quality applications are dropped at this point, though the applicant can reapply.
 Successful applicant reviews are invited to implement their technical environment.
-The applicant has 60 days to complete the operation or be suspended and subject to re-apply.
+The applicant has 60 days to complete the operation or be forced to reapply.
 Once live, the licensee undergoes compliance audits, which occur after the first year of operation; the third year of operation; on the implementation of gross changes in the gaming system; or anytime the LGA has suspicions of deviation of regulations.
 Failure of a compliance audit may lead to suspension or termination of a license.

-435 Malta sites support English. edit your preferences
+269 Malta sites support English. with United States Dollars. edit your preferences

 Lotteries and Gaming Authority Malta